Descent of nearby cycle formula for Newton non-degenerate functions

-\msn {\bf Remark~2.4}\,(ii).
-If there is a deformation $\{f_u\}_{u\in\De^r}$ such that $\Gp(f_u)$ is independent of $u$ and each $f_u$ is Newton non-degenerate, then we have a simultaneous embedded resolution of the $f_u$ by taking a smooth subdivision of the normal fan of $\Gp(f_u)$, see for instance \cite[8.2]{Da1}.
-This implies that the spectrum of $f_u$ is independent of $u$ (similarly for spectral pairs in the isolated singularity case). \msn {\bf Remark~2.4}\,(iii).
-For a finite number of lattice points $v^{(j)}\in\Z^n$ ($j\in[1,r]$), there is a non-empty Zariski-open subset $U_v\subset\C\1^r$ such that, for $(a_j)\in U_v$, we have the smoothness of the hypersurface
+\nin \htt{R2.4b}{}\msn {\bf Remark\,\,2.4b.} If there is a deformation $\{f_u\}_{u\in\De^r}$ such that $\Gp(f_u)$ is independent of $u$ and each $f_u$ is Newton non-degenerate, then we have a simultaneous embedded resolution of the $f_u$ by taking a smooth subdivision of the dual fan of $\Gp(f_u)$, see for instance \cite[8.2]{Da1}.
+This implies that the spectrum of $f_u$ is independent of $u$ (similarly for spectral pairs in the isolated singularity case). \htt{R2.4c}{}\msn {\bf Remark\,\,2.4c.} For a finite number of lattice points $v^{(j)}\in\Z^n$ ($j\in[1,r]$), there is a non-empty Zariski-open subset $U_v\subset\C\1^r$ such that, for $(a_j)\in U_v$, we have the smoothness of the hypersurface